This course is open to students enrolled in the Master Law and Society, who have successfully concluded the course Thesis Proposal.

-The ability to independently set up, conduct, and report on scientific socio-legal research, including the identification of appropriate research methods and techniques, and the necessary data management and time management skills.
+The ability to independently develop, conduct, and report on scientific socio-legal research, including the identification of appropriate research methods and techniques, and the necessary data management and time management skills.

 The ability to apply the knowledge and understanding acquired throughout the curriculum in a scientific manner, and use these for the research question of the thesis.

-The ability to report in writing in a clear and comprehensive manner, communicating conclusions drawn and their underpinning knowledge and rationale.
+The ability to communicate through writing in a clear and comprehensive manner, and develop synthetic conclusions drawn from socio-legal analysis.